shibshib/Moe-VRD/README.md

 ## Moe-VRD

 This is the source code for the Moe-VRD Project as maintained by the VIP lab at the University of Waterloo.
-This code creates a mixture of experts framework and encapsulates the work done by Shang et al.'s [VidVRD-II](https://xdshang.github.io/assets/pdf/VidVRD-II-preprint.pdf) to a singular expert, which can then be replicated and scaled accordingly.
+This code creates a mixture of experts framework and encapsulates the work done by Shang et al.'s [VidVRD-II](https://xdshang.github.io/assets/pdf/VidVRD-II-preprint.pdf) to a singular expert, which can then be used as an expert in the proposed mixture of experts for video relationship detection.

 **Note**
 This work is in progress, and as this project is relatively new on Github code-wise there will be lots of changes.